Fertin Pharma A/S – Corporate Social Responsibility

-Observance of the CSR code will be a part of agreements or contracts between Fertin Pharma and its suppliers and partners.
+Observance of the Code of Conduct will be a part of agreements or contracts between Fertin Pharma and its suppliers and partners.

-The aim of the CSR code is to grow responsible and profitable business together with our suppliers and partners
+The aim of the Code of Conduct is to grow responsible and profitable business together with our suppliers and partners

 The code establishes minimum standards and Fertin Pharma will not accept any attempt to use this CSR code as a means to lower existing standards.

-In addition to meeting the provisions of this CSR code, suppliers and partners shall comply with all national laws and regulations as well as other applicable standards (e.g. collective bargaining agreements or other CSR codes).
-Conflicts between the provisions of this CSR code and national laws or other applicable standards shall be evaluated by Fertin Pharma in cooperation with the supplier/partner in order to establish the most appropriate course of action.
+In addition to meeting the provisions of this Code of Conduct, suppliers and partners shall comply with all national laws and regulations as well as other applicable standards (e.g. collective bargaining agreements or other Code of Conduct).
+Conflicts between the provisions of this Code of Conduct and national laws or other applicable standards shall be evaluated by Fertin Pharma in cooperation with the supplier/partner in order to establish the most appropriate course of action.

 Forced Labour and freedom of movement